elmomoilanen/Simple-neural-network/README.md

 poetry run sphinx-build -b html docs/source/ docs/build/html
 ```

-and open the starting page `docs/build/html/index.html` in a browser.
+and open the starting page `docs/build/html/index.html` in browser.

 ## Examples ##

 Folder *examples* contain a classification task example for the MNIST data (task is to classify handwritten digits).
-In order to be able run the code in the notebook, the data must be downloaded separately and the jupyter package must be installed and included in the current virtual environment.
+In order to run the code in a notebook, the data must be downloaded separately and the jupyter package must be installed and included in the current virtual environment.

 Following command does the Jupyter package installation (`examples` is now the required dependency group in pyproject.toml)